joslynnlee/unix-shell-demo/intro-to-UNIX.md

+Note: This tutorial was for the QIIME2 workshop.
+We logged into an AWS server, so the _home_ directory was different.
+The workshop has ended so the working directory will be different on your own computer.

 I am writing up a short UNIX shell tutorial to prepare you for QIIME2 analysis.
 There are roughly 10-12 UNIX commands you will need to practice to run various plugins for QIIME2.

 First recommendation, use a Text Editor (like [TextWrangler, BBEdit](https://www.barebones.com/products/textwrangler/))